Waterstock: History

 Waterstock's toponym is derived from the Old English for "Waterplace".

 Waterstock Mill is recorded in the Domesday Book of 1086.
 It was most likely on the same site as the current mill, which is a 15th-century building on a small island in the River Thame.
-The mill a two-storey L-shaped building, with a timber frame filled in with brick nogging.
+The mill is a two-storey L-shaped building, with a timber frame filled in with brick nogging.
 It was rebuilt in the Elizabethan period.
 In 1957 it was converted and sold.

 Many of the parish's fields show ridge-and-furrow strip cultivation.
 In 1279 there were probably about 200 inhabitants, but after the Black Death the population decreased to 51 persons over the age of 14.

 Waterstock's oldest buildings are the two thatched cottages, one thought to date from late in the 13th or early in the 14th century and the other from the 16th.
 Orchard End is a medieval cruck house, its smoke-blackened beams showing that it was originally a two-bay open hall house.
 The village's single street is flanked by cottages built of stone or local brick, some retaining the small buildings in the gardens, originally privies or pig-sties.
 At one end of the village, Home Farm is a 17th-century timber-framed house with its thatched barn and 17th-century granary.
 The 18th-century Park Farm is beyond.

 The grounds of Waterstock House are next to the church.
 The manor house was built in 1787 to designs by the architect SP Cockerell.
 It was demolished in 1953 or 1956 after the servants' quarters were converted into the present substantial residence.
 The stone-built stables are 18th-century and probably contemporary with the 1787 house.
 They are now the Waterstock Equestrian Centre.

 Near Waterstock Mill is Bow Bridge: a small, single-arch brick bridge built for Diana Ashhurst in 1790.
 By the entrance to Waterstock House is the Pump House dated 1898, a small building with a "Rhenish helm" roof reminiscent of a Saxon tower.
 Many of the villagers used to collect water from it until the village's mains water supply was installed in 1951.

 Opposite the church are Church Farm Cottages and the Old Rectory, a substantial stone-built 18th-century house, the only other 'gentlemen's house'.
 In the 20th century it was the home of the violinist Manoug Parikian, his wife Diana Parikian, the antiquarian bookseller, and their two sons, until his sudden death on Christmas Eve 1987.
 He is buried in St Leonard's churchyard.
 Richard Ellis the Californian astronomer lived in the Old School House while a graduate student at Oxford from 1971 to 1974.